 So, I will not show you exactly how you can use HARO for link building but it is super simple to do that and definitely a great strategy for beginners to earn backlinks.

 The next effective strategy for link building and getting social shares is using public relations.

-Digital PR strategy is great for brand awareness, build credibility, earn high-quality backlinks, drive referral traffic and get a social share from other websites.
+Digital PR strategy is great for brand awareness, building credibility, earn high-quality backlinks, driving referral traffic and getting a social share from other websites.

 And there are numerous PR strategies to earn backlinks and social share, but one that particularly stands out is to pitch linkable assets to journalists and bloggers.